gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 ### Lecture 24: Coercion

 **Coercion**: converting a value from one type to another.
 This happens quite often in Javascript because it's dynamically typed.
-In example, when we try the following 1 + '2', the result would be 12 rather than 3, just because the JS engine will guess that both numbers are strings.
+For example, when we try the following 1 + '2', the result would be 12 rather than 3, just because the JS engine will guess that both numbers are strings.

 ### Lecture 25: Comparison operators